-Under the Company's Amended and Restated Change of Control Severance Plan, effective November 1, 2020 (the "Amended Plan"), the Company will pay certain severance benefits to the NEOs and other key executives in connection with a qualifying termination following a change of control of the Company (other than the Chief Executive Officer, whose change-of-control severance benefits are set forth in his separate employment agreement with the Company).
-Please see the "Change of Control and Termination Payments" section for a summary of the severance benefits payable to the NEOs under the applicable plans.
+Under the Company's Amended and Restated Change of Control Severance Plan, effective November 1, 2020 (the "Amended Plan"), the Company will pay certain severance benefits to the NEOs and other key executives in connection with a qualifying termination following a change of control of the Company (other than the Chief Executive Officer, whose change-of-control severance benefits are set forth in his employment agreement with the Company).
+Please see the "Change of Control and Termination Payments" section for a summary of the severance benefits payable to the NEOs under the applicable plans in the event of a change of control.